British man dies and several passengers are injured when turbulence hits a Singapore Airlines flight

-BANGKOK — (AP) — A Singapore Airlines flight hit severe turbulence over the Indian Ocean and descended 6,000 feet in a span of about three minutes, the carrier said Tuesday, leaving a British man dead and more than two dozen other passengers injured.
+BANGKOK — (AP) — A Singapore Airlines flight hit severe turbulence over the Indian Ocean and descended 6,000 feet (around 1,800 meters) in a span of about three minutes, the carrier said Tuesday, leaving a British man dead and more than two dozen other passengers injured.

 The flight was then diverted and landed in stormy weather in Bangkok.

-Authorities said the 73-year-old British man may have suffered a heart attack, though that has not been confirmed.
-His name was not immediately released.
+Authorities said the 73-year-old British man may have suffered a heart attack, though that hasn't been confirmed.
+His name wasn't immediately released.

 The Boeing 777 flight from London's Heathrow airport to Singapore, with 211 passengers and 18 crew members aboard, landed at Bangkok's Suvarnabhumi Airport, the airline said in a Facebook post.